runyanjake/olomana/README.md

 ### Misc Setup

-1. Create a new SSH key for Olomana on Github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+1. Create a new SSH key for Olomana and add it to Github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 2. Install OpenSSH (`apt-get install openssh-server`) and make sure you can ssh into the server over the local internet (Check ip address using `ip -a`).